kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 The idea here is that you can designate which feature of your app is the "first feature" or "entry event" for users when they launch your app.
 Later, you can go into your reports and sort users by their first entry event or most recent entry event.

-In addition, you can use KISSmetrics server-side API's to track performance of automated systems such as how many times errors and bugs are being reported/logged.
+In addition, you can use Kissmetrics server-side API's to track performance of automated systems such as how many times errors and bugs are being reported/logged.

 [ios-official]: /apis/ios-v2
 [android]: /apis/android